China rejects North Korean crimes report, hits chance of prosecution

-GENEVA China dismissed on Monday a U.N. report alleging North Korea has committed crimes against humanity, effectively confirming the fears of human rights advocates that Beijing will shield its ally from international prosecution.
+GENEVA China dismissed a U.N. report alleging North Korea has committed crimes against humanity, effectively confirming the fears of human rights advocates that Beijing will shield its ally Pyongyang from international prosecution.

 The report, published in February, accused the reclusive country of mass killings and torture comparable to Nazi-era atrocities and said officials, possibly even Supreme Leader Kim Jong Un himself, should face the International Criminal Court (ICC).

-Chen Chuandong, a counsellor at China's mission in Geneva, told the U.N.
-Human Rights Council that the independent commission of inquiry had made unfounded accusations and recommendations that were "divorced from reality".
+Chen Chuandong, a counselor at China's mission in Geneva, told the U.N.
+Human Rights Council on Monday that the independent commission of inquiry had made unfounded accusations and made recommendations that were "divorced from reality".

 "The inability of the commission to get support and cooperation from the country concerned makes it impossible for the commission to carry out its mandate in an impartial, objective and effective manner," Chen said.

-"Contending with the scourges of Nazism, apartheid, the Khmer Rouge and other affronts required courage by great nations and ordinary human beings alike," he said.
+"Contending with the scourges of Nazism, apartheid, the Khmer Rouge and other affronts required courage by great nations and ordinary human beings alike," Kirby said.

 "It is now your solemn duty to address the scourge of human rights violations and crimes against humanity in the Democratic People's Republic of Korea."

-Kirby said the findings were unequivocal, and demanded closure of political prison camps believed to hold up to 120,000 people, many suffering "starvation and mistreatment".
+Kirby said the team's findings, based on testimony from hundreds of victims, defectors and witnesses, were unequivocal, and demanded closure of political prison camps believed to hold up to 120,000 people.

-"They are required to live on rodents, and on particular kinds of grass if they can get it, on lizards and other sources of protein.
-The numbers who die of starvation is very high."

 But Chen said the report was based on information and interviews collected outside the country, without first hand information.
 "The question then arises: can such an inquiry be truly credible?"

 But the "big purpose" of establishing the inquiry was to get the report discussed at the U.N.
-Security Council, he said.
+Security Council, he added.

-In a speech at the debate, he said millions of people had been killed in Nazi concentration camps during World War Two.
+In a speech at the Geneva debate, he noted that millions of people had been slaughtered in Nazi concentration camps during World War Two.

-"And 60 years later, at this moment in North Korea, hundreds of thousands of political prisoners are waiting for their death," he said.
+"And 60 years later, at this moment in North Korea, hundreds of thousands of political prisoners are waiting for their death," he said, adding that the report could not be "thrown away like a used tissue and forgotten".

 U.S. Ambassador Robert King, the U.S. envoy on North Korean human rights issues, said pressure on Pyongyang would go on even if China blocked a U.N.
 Security Council resolution.